 Resources » Articles/Knowledge Sharing » General

 The article explains the advantages and the disadvantages of foreign trade.
-It explains the salient features of the international trade.
+It explains the salient of the international trade.
 What is the basis of international and foreign trade?
 Why is foreign trade important?
 What is the necessity of foreign trade?
 What are the documents required in export and import of goods?
 What permissions and licences are required for export and import?
 What are the types of price quotation used in foreign trade?
 These are answered by this article.

 Characteristics of international trade